openfaas/docs/docs/cli/build.md

 faas-cli publish -f stack.yml --platforms linux/arm/v7
 ```

-If you're running a 64-bit ARM OS like Ubuntu, then use:
+If you're running a 64-bit ARM OS like Ubuntu on an AWS Graviton or Raspberry Pi 4, then use:

 ```bash
 faas-cli publish -f stack.yml --platforms linux/arm64